pforret/blog.splashing/_topic/sport/golf.md

 ---
 # Sport: golf

-Golf is a club-and-ball sport in which players use various clubs to hit balls into a series of  holes on a course in as few strokes as possible.
+Golf is a club-and-ball sport in which players use various clubs to hit a ball into a series of  holes on a course in as few strokes as possible.
 Golf, unlike most ball games, cannot and does not use a standardized playing area, and coping with  the varied terrains encountered on different courses is a key part of the game.
-Courses typically have either 18 or 9 holes, regions of terrain that each contain a cup, the hole  that receives the ball.
+Courses typically have either 9 or 18 holes, regions of terrain that each contain a cup, the hole  that receives the ball.
 Each hole on a course contains a teeing ground to start from, and a putting green containing the  cup.

 ## Unsplash photos